The Lowdown on Boxing Fitness & Our Signature Boxing Class in Denver

 Let’s get into some more info about boxing fitness and about our most popular boxing class in Denver: the signature boxing fitness class!

 At Worth The Fight Fitness, we only do boxing fitness (boxing for exercise), not boxing for sport.
 Everyone has their own boxing bag, and no one gets hit.
-Sign up to try a free class!⬇️
+Come try a boxing workout at WTF Boxing today!

 Many people wonder is boxing fitness is a full-body workout?
 Yes, boxing is a full-body workout – your arms deliver the punches, but it is your lower half and your core that are responsible for generating the power of your punches.
 Therefore, proper boxing technique involves substantial use of the legs and core.
 Also, boxing is more than just punching.
 You also have defensive moves – after all, in a real boxing match, you can’t only punch – you also have to duck, dodge, dash, and jump to avoid the blows of your opponent.
 Even if you’re participating in boxing fitness not boxing as sport, you still practice defensive moves as well as punches.
 Defensive moves rely on your legs and core.
 Therefore, boxing fitness is a full-body workout that uses your arms, core, and legs.